 Calculating and Maximizing Your ROI

-Return on Investment (ROI) measures value gained from money and effort spent.
+Return on Investment (ROI) measures the value gained from money and effort spent.
 For Facebook Group marketing, this can be calculated using the formula:

 ROI = {(Total Revenue – Total Investment) / Total Investment} x 100.